NSF-IUSE/sampleCourse-xfig/README.md

 >
 > Academic Integrity, based on the values of honesty, trust, fairness, respect, and responsibility, is a fundamental principle of scholarship in higher education.
 Clarkson’s Academic Integrity Policy prohibits: plagiarism (using another person’s writing or copying any work without proper citation), falsification, unauthorized collaboration during a test or on an assignment, or substitution for another student to take an exam, course or test, and other forms of academic dishonesty.
 >
 > If you are to benefit from this class and be properly evaluated for your contributions, it is important for you to be familiar with and follow Clarkson University’s Academic Integrity policy.
-Please review this policy online ([Undergraduate section IV – Academic Integrity](https://www.clarkson.edu/student-administrative-services-sas/clarkson-regulations), [Graduate section IV – Academic Integrity](https://www.clarkson.edu/sites/default/files/2020-03/Graduate-Student-Regs_19-20.pdf)). **_Work that violates this policy will not be tolerated_**.
+Please review this policy online ([Undergraduate section IV - Academic Integrity](https://www.clarkson.edu/student-administrative-services-sas/clarkson-regulations), [Graduate section IV - Academic Integrity](https://www.clarkson.edu/sites/default/files/2020-03/Graduate-Student-Regs_19-20.pdf)). **_Work that violates this policy will not be tolerated_**.
 Students who are found responsible for a violation of the Academic Integrity Policy will have both a university process sanction and an academic outcome, that could include a failing grade on the assignment or exam, or a failing grade for the course.
 >
-> Please refer to **Clarkson Library’s [Guide to Plagiarism**](https://sites.clarkson.edu/library/plagiarism/)** and the [**guide to Citing Sources](https://sites.clarkson.edu/library/citing-sources/)\*\* for assistance on avoiding plagiarism and properly citing sources.
+> Please refer to Clarkson Library’s [Guide to Plagiarism](https://sites.clarkson.edu/library/plagiarism/) and the [guide to Citing Sources](https://sites.clarkson.edu/library/citing-sources/) for assistance on avoiding plagiarism and properly citing sources.
 >
 > ### **Students with Disabilities Requesting Accommodation(s)**
 >